Coupling technology to replace Servo couplings.

 Our couping is a one piece design with integrated input/output hubs.

-The maximum amount of angular misalignment on the Lovejoy coupling Uniflex model is only 5° where the Twin Spring Coupling can flex to 15° and still be used at the same high speeds.
+The maximum amount of angular misalignment on the Lovejoy coupling Uniflex model is only 5° where the TSC range can flex to 15° and still be used at the same high speeds.

 Helical – W, DS, MCA,MC7, A and H series